-В. Plan Elements Submitted with 5-Year PHA Plans.
+В, Plan Elements Submitted with 5-Year PHA Plans.
 Required elements for Small PHAs completing this document in years in which the 5-Year Plan is also due.
 This section does not need to be completed for years when a Small PHA is not submitting its 5-Year Plan.
 See sub-section below for required elements in all other years (Years 1-4).
 B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Five-Year PHA Plan submission?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
-Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources.
-Rent Determination.
-Homeownership Programs.
-Substantial Deviation.
-Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element(s): (c) The PHA must submit its Deconcentration Policy for Field Office Review.
+Y N ☐ Statement of Housing Needs and Strategy for Addressing Housing Needs. ☐ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. ☐ Financial Resources. ☐ Rent Determination. ☐ Homeownership Programs. ☐ Substantial Deviation. ☐ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element(s): (c) The PHA must submit its Deconcentration Policy for Field Office Review.
 NA B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Hope VI or Choice Neighborhoods.
-Mixed Finance Modernization or Development.
-Demolition and/or Disposition.
-Demolition and/or Disposition.
-Conversion of Public Housing to Tenant Based Assistance.
-Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
-Project Based Vouchers.
-Units with Approved Vacancies for Modernization.
-Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-NA B.3 Progress Report.
+Y N B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
 NA

 B.4 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-Approved on 7/26/22 B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N D (b) If yes, please describe: Plan Elements Submitted All Other Years (Years 1-4).
+Approved on 4/28/23 B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N □ ⊠ (b) If yes, please describe: Plan Elements Submitted All Other Years (Years 1-4).
 Required elements for all other fiscal years.
 This section does not need to be completed in years when a Small PHA is submitting its 5-Year PHA Plan.
 B.1 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N B.2 Capital Improvements.
+Y N ☐ ☑ Hope VI or Choice Neighborhoods. ☐ Mixed Finance Modernization or Development. ☐ Demolition and/or Disposition. ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ Conversion of Public Housing to Project-Based Assistance under RAD. ☐ Project Based Vouchers. ☐ Project Based Vouchers. ☐ Units with Approved Vacancies for Modernization. ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process. (c) If using Project-Based Vouchers, provide the projected number of project-based units, general locations, and describe how project-basing would be consistent with the PHA Plan. (d) The PHA must submit its Deconcentration Policy for Field Office Review.
+See Attachment NC081a01 B.2 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-Approved on 7/26/22 C Other Document or Certification Requirements for Annual Plan Submissions.
+Approved on 4/28/23 С Other Document or Certification Requirements for Annual Plan Submissions.
 Required in all submission years.
 C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N their analysis of the RAB recommendations and the decisions made on these recommendations.
-See Attachment NC081b01 - not available at this time
+Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
+See Attachment NC081b01